sarsanaee/sarsanaee.github.io/about.md

 I'm a Teaching Fellow and PhD Student (submitting thesis) at QMUL EECS, advised by [Gianni Antichi](https://gianniantichi.github.io/) .
 I'm also working with [Brent Stephens](https://www.cs.utah.edu/~brent/) at Utah/Google.
 My interests center around computer systems at data centers.
-Before starting PhD, I was a research assistant at NUS advised by [Djordje Jevdjic](https://www.comp.nus.edu.sg/cs/people/jevdjic/), working on memory management for data center applications.
+Before starting PhD, I was a Research Associate at NUS advised by [Djordje Jevdjic](https://www.comp.nus.edu.sg/cs/people/jevdjic/), working on memory management for data center applications.
 I also spent 3 months studying the feasibility of using virtualization to increase the availability of electrical grid controllers advised by [Jean-Yves Le Boudec](https://people.epfl.ch/jean-yves.leboudec) at EPFL.

-I did my undergraduate and master's at IUST in Iran, working with [Mohsen Sharifi](https://webpages.iust.ac.ir/msharifi/).
+I did my undergraduate and master's at IUST in Iran, working with [Mohsen Sharifi](https://webpages.iust.ac.ir/msharifi/), where I spent two years as a Research Associate.
 I think his lab is one of the best places in Iran to get to know about systems research and learn to see the world from Computer Systems lens.

 ### Selected Publications
 Backdraft: a Lossless Virtual Switch that Prevents the Slow Receiver Problem